sumitpaul1993/nestjs-prisma/README.md

 - This repository is a example of module base architecture
 - Currently we are using 2 env [local: for local development & deployment, stag: for stag or dev server development & deployment]

+# Acceptance Criteria
+- By running seed files system will create role, menu, permission and one admin user
+- You cannot create another admin user
+- you can register as editor and viewer
+- editor and viewer role permission will be manage by admin only
+- by default admin don't have any permission set because admin can do everything

 <br>

 # Prerequisite